 Although the bird list barely tops 150 species, one trip around the boardwalk will convince even the most jaded birder that Beidler is about quality, not quantity.
 The possibilities include Swainson’s Warblers lurking in dwarf palmetto, a Carolina Chickadee bringing caterpillars to a nest hole, and Wood Storks dropping into the lake while Swallow-tailed Kites flirt with openings in the shadowy canopy above. — Jim Burns

-Jim Burns also wrote about the Salome Highway Thrasher Site in Maricopa County, Arizona, Hotspot Near You No. 7, Gilbert Water Ranch, Gilbert, Arizona, No. 43, Boyce-Thompson Arboretum State Park, Superior, Arizona, No. 53, Fool Hollow Lake Recreation Area, Show Low, Arizona, No. 143, and Canoe Creek Road, Osceola County, Florida, No. 150, and Mount Ord, Sunflower, Arizona, No. 184.
+Jim Burns also wrote about the Salome Highway Thrasher Site in Maricopa County, Arizona, Hotspot Near You No. 7, Gilbert Water Ranch, Gilbert, Arizona, No. 43, Boyce-Thompson Arboretum State Park, Superior, Arizona, No. 53, Fool Hollow Lake Recreation Area, Show Low, Arizona, No. 143, Canoe Creek Road, Osceola County, Florida, No. 150, and Mount Ord, Sunflower, Arizona, No. 184.

 At a Glance

 Click on the coordinates below to view location: 33°13’13.66″N 80°21’13.82″W

 Virgin cypress-tupelo swamp forest.